japila-books/apache-spark-internals/docs/spark-HeartbeatReceiver.md

 NOTE: `HeartbeatReceiver` uses the internal <<clock, Clock>> to know the current time.

-`HeartbeatReceiver` then submits an asynchronous task to notify `TaskScheduler` that the xref:scheduler:TaskScheduler.adoc#executorHeartbeatReceived[heartbeat was received from the executor] (using <<scheduler, TaskScheduler>> internal reference). `HeartbeatReceiver` posts a `HeartbeatResponse` back to the executor (with the response from `TaskScheduler` whether the executor has been registered already or not so it may eventually need to re-register).
+`HeartbeatReceiver` then submits an asynchronous task to notify `TaskScheduler` that the scheduler:TaskScheduler.md#executorHeartbeatReceived[heartbeat was received from the executor] (using <<scheduler, TaskScheduler>> internal reference). `HeartbeatReceiver` posts a `HeartbeatResponse` back to the executor (with the response from `TaskScheduler` whether the executor has been registered already or not so it may eventually need to re-register).

 If however the executor was not found (in <<executorLastSeen, executorLastSeen>> registry), i.e. the executor was not registered before, you should see the following DEBUG message in the logs and the response is to notify the executor to re-register.